 In State College Options

 You may not be able to afford school because your school of choice is out of state.
 But I have to assume that you applied to more than one school.
-Hopefully you also applied to a few schools in state and possibly in your town.
-You may not have had this as your dream educator but it depends how much you want to go to college.
-Your local University probably has a lot of merit.
-It certainly has pro’s going for it.
+Hopefully, you also applied to a few schools in-state and possibly in your town.
+You may not have had this as your dream educator but it depends on how much you want to go to college.
+Your local University probably has a lot of merits.
+It certainly has pros going for it.